Windows Data Recovery

 • Treat SSD TRIM and overwrite risk as time-sensitive after deletion.

-• Emptying Recycle Bin does not guarantee immediate overwrite.
+• Emptying the Recycle Bin frees the clusters but does not erase the data.

-• Preview recovered files before restoring a large set.
+• Recover to a different drive or partition, and preview before restoring a large set.

-• Check whether Disk Management reports the correct device capacity.
+• Confirm Disk Management reports the correct capacity before trusting the device.

-• Run Deep Scan when Quick Scan does not show the expected folders.
+• Run Deep Scan when Quick Scan does not surface the expected folders.

 Windows Recovery Guidance